rishikeshshinde/Bootstrap4-Theme/README.md

 # Bootstrap4-Theme
-Bootstrap 4 Theme is a multipage theme created using bootstrap 4 and is a template_like web design.
+Bootstrap 4 Theme is a multipage responsive theme created using bootstrap 4 and is a template_like web design.
+The whole design is Responsive.

 <img src="screenshots/Screenshot (46).png">
 <img src="screenshots/Screenshot (47).png">